Suuuuuuuus/LCWGS_pipeline/README.md

 Citation
 ------------

-Lcwgsus is not a published work, so citing the GitHub repo suffices.
+LCWGS_pipeline is not a published work, so citing the GitHub repo suffices.

 Development
 -----------